 PITTONKATONK EDUCATION PROGRAM (PEP!)

-Pittonkatonk Education Program (PEP!) kicks off it’s third year working in Sto-Rox High School.
-The 2018-19 programming includes collaborating with performers from around the world in a variety of educational programs including workshops, master classes and skill building activities.
-You can donate to support these efforts by donating to our Patreon.
+Pittonkatonk Education Program (PEP!) kicks off its third year working in Sto-Rox High School.
+The 2018-19 programming includes collaboration with performers from around the world in a variety of educational programs, including workshops, master classes and skill building activities.
+You can support these efforts by donating to our Patreon.

-Pittonkatonk’s Education Program (PEP) connects local teen musicians with national and local musicians and educators.
-Our goal is to empower kids to use their love of music to engage the world around them and to use music to achieve positive social and political outcomes.
+PEP! connects local teenage musicians with national and local musicians and educators.
+Our goal is to empower kids to use their love of music to engage the world around them, and to use music to achieve positive social and political outcomes.

-- Learn life and career skills through music and networking
+- develop life and career skills through music and networking

 - Exposure to world cultures/music